Want to learn how to start a blog? This post will teach you everything you need to know to start a blog in 2021 and beyond!

 On one hand, you want to put thought into your URL because if you ever change it, you lose your Google history.
 I started with wholeeatingblog, then changed to wholelivingblog before I got smart about seven years ago and changed to elizabethrider.com.
 I wish I would have started with my name from the beginning, and I’m so glad I changed it back then.
 On the other hand, don’t overthink it!
 Don’t let little things like this stop you from getting started.
 Your content is what will get your blog found, not your URL.
 More on that later.

-Step 3: Select your platform & hosting
+Step 3: Select your platform & hosting to start a blog

 “Platform” and “hosting” might sound too technical, but they’re actually quite easy.

 Platform refers to the software you use to operate your blog.
 Think of the platform like the architectural plans of the house.
 It creates the internal workings of your site.

 Some people use Squarespace but the gold standard is a self-hosted WordPress site.
 I can’t stress this enough—if you want people to find your blog via organic Google searches (hint, you do!) then use a self-hosted WordPress site (NOT WordPress.com).